adonias-caetano/LLMs-revalida-medicina/README.md

-# LLMs-revalida-medicina

 #  Performance Comparison of Large Language Models on Brazil's Medical Revalidation Exam for Foreign-Trained Graduates

 <p align="center">
 This repository provides scripts and results from the study of Performance Comparison of Large Language Models on Brazil's Medical Revalidation Exam for Foreign-Trained Graduates.